-His father, Govan, was in prison with Nelson Mandela.
+His father was in prison with Nelson Mandela.

 His son, Monwabise Kwanda Mpahlwa, is believed missing since going into exile in the early 1980's.
-Mbeki had Mpahlwa at the age of 16, out of wedlock.
+Mbeki fathered Mpahlwa at the age of 16, out of wedlock.

-Timeline: 1961-1962 - Youth organizer in Johannesburg for the African National Congress
+1961-1962 - Youth organizer in Johannesburg for the African National Congress.

 2000 - Publicly denies that HIV causes AIDS, alternately blames the disease on poverty and racism.